mbideau/redmine-asso-kit/README.md

 - SEO        HTTP Meta tags 'keywords' customizable (default to: "asso kit,gestion de projet,tâches,wiki,forum")
 - SEO        HTTP Meta tags 'robots' added and customizable (default to: "noindex,nofollow,noarchive")

+## Installation
+Get the sources and put them into a directory named _zz_asso_kit_ in the Redmine plugins directory :

+	git clone https://github.com/mbideau/redmine-asso-kit.git plugins/zz_asso_kit

+_The renaming allow the plugin to be the last one loaded, and therfor know of every other plugins_.

 ## Configure the plugin